awsdocs/amazon-chime-sdk-developer-guide/doc_source/start-call-recording.md

 + To start on\-demand recording of a call, you use the `UpdateSipMediaApplication` API to invoke your application and return the `StartCallRecording` action\.
 + To start call recording in response to a SIP event, you return the `StartCallRecording` action in your application\.

-You specify whether you want to record the audio track for the incoming track, the outgoing track, or both tracks of the call leg\.
+You specify whether you want to record the audio track for the incoming leg, the outgoing leg, or both\.
 The following sections explain how to use the `StartCallRecording` action\.

 **Note**
 Recordings made using this feature may be subject to laws or regulations regarding the recording of electronic communications\.
 It is your and your end users’ responsibility to comply with all applicable laws regarding the recording, including properly notifying all participants in a recorded session or communication that the session or communication is being recorded, and obtaining their consent\.